Cyberes/ha-webcam-intelligence/README.md

 ### Example Summary

+#### Claude 3.7 Sonnet

-> Overcast conditions prevail with a low, uniform cloud deck obscuring the Whatever Range and distant mountain
+> Twilight conditions with a prominent stratocumulus cloud deck visible across the sky.<br>
-> views.<br>Visibility is significantly reduced with a gray, hazy appearance suggesting possible light precipitation or
+> Cloud formation appears to be developing with some vertical structure, particularly over the mountain range.<br>
+> Visibility is good with the Whatever Range clearly defined against the darkening sky.<br>
+> City lights are becoming visible in the valley below.<br>
-> fog in the area.<br>No active precipitation is currently visible in the immediate foreground, though patches of
+> No active precipitation observed in the immediate area.

+#### o3-mini

+> Twilight persists over Anytown with a broad stratocumulus layer and moderate vertical cloud development above the
-> melting
+> mountains.<br>
-> snow remain visible in scattered areas of the landscape.<br>The cloud ceiling appears quite low, with complete stratus
+> The Whatever Range stands clearly against the darkening horizon while city lights emerge in the valley below.<br>
+> No active precipitation or significant snow accumulation is evident.

+#### o1

+> Twilight conditions remain with a broad stratocumulus layer stretching across the sky.<br>
+> Cloud formation exhibits moderate vertical development over the mountains, and the Whatever Range is clearly visible
-> coverage creating diffuse lighting across the scene.
+> against the darkening horizon.<br>
+> City lights are discernible in the valley below, with no new precipitation or snow accumulation evident.